Scarf Gateway

 The path used in your container's new pull command must match the path on the backend container registry

-If your container is on Docker Hub as acme/rocket-skates, your install command must be: docker pull ~<your-domain.com>/acme/rocket-skates.
+.
 The image name path (acme/rocket-status) is not something that can be changed at this time.
 This is due to the Docker client's OAuth implementation (authorization includes the image name path of the being requested.)
 If Scarf Gateway redirects to a different path, the authorization becomes invalid and the Docker pull will fail.

 Automatic Package Creation for Containers

-Rather than creating packages entries for each container in your namespace, you can specify rules to automaically forward all matching traffic and create package entries automatically.
-By using a template, e.g. repository/*, every time an image matching that template is first downloaded, Scarf will automatically create a page for that package (e.g. repository/test01, repository/new-item).
+Rather than creating packages entries for each container in your namespace, you can specify rules to automatically forward all matching traffic and create package entries automatically.
+By using a template, e.g. repository/*

 Creating Collections

-To acces Collections, in the top menu click Tools > Collections.
+To acces Collections, in the top menu click Tools

-Collections menu
+> Collections

-You will now be presented with the Collections page that give you the options to edit, delete, and create new collections.
+page that give you the options to edit, delete, and create new collections.

-To create a new collection, please first insert the template that will be used.
-It can be anything of the form: repository/*, repository/{ variable1, variable2 }, etc. Next, insert the backend domain, the domain where your images are hosted (e.g. registry-1.docker.io, ghcr.io, gcr.io).
+, etc. Next, insert the backend domain, the domain where your images are hosted (e.g. registry-1.docker.io, ghcr.io, gcr.io).
 Please keep in mind, each public domain should map to one backend domain.
 (E.g. If you’re using your Scarf domain for your images hosted on docker, you will not be able to use your Scarf domain for your images hosted on Amazon.)
 Submit your new rule!

 FAQ